Tenryumi/CynaStation/README.md

 This is only one of the possible ways to play as this antagonist.
 The versatility and absurdity of the wizard's powers is something that I want to make a fully-fledged spin-off from, combining both technology and magic in a way that they seamlessly meld together.
 Along with this, I wish to create a world and society similar, but different to that of Space Station 13.

-### INSPIRATIONS:
-Harry Potter, Eragon, Beyonders, The Elder Scrolls, World of Warcraft, Dark Souls, the Legend of Zelda.

 # THANK YOU SO MUCH TO:
-- The beloved monsters working on /tg/station and /vg/station for providing access to their respective codebases
+- The beloved monsters working on /tg/station and /vg/station for providing access to their respective codebases.